Azure/azure-docs-sdk-dotnet/api/overview/azure/latest/resourcemanager.search-readme.md

 that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit <https://cla.microsoft.com>.

-When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (for example, label, comment).
+When you submit a pull request, a CLA-bot automatically determines whether you need to provide a CLA and decorate the PR appropriately (for example, label, comment).
 Follow the instructions provided by the bot.
-You'll only need to do this action once across all repositories using our CLA.
+You only need to do this action once across all repositories using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct][coc].
 For